ahmed217/batchspawner/README.md

    ```bash
    $ pip install -e  .
    ```
-   If you don not actually need an editable version, you can simply run
+   If you do not actually need an editable version, you can simply run

    ```bash
    $ pip install  https://github.com/farukahmedatgithub/batchspawner.git      (it did not work for me)
    ```
 3. install jupyterhub from [this link](https://github.com/jupyterhub/jupyterhub)
 4. generate jupyterhub configuration file (default configuration file name is jupyterhub_config.py)

    ```bash
    $ jupyterhub --generate-config
    ```